testcontainers/testcontainers-dotnet/docs/api/create_docker_container.md

   .WithResourceMapping("certificate.crt", "/app/certificate.crt")
 ```

+`WithBindMount(string, string)` is another option to provide access to directories or files.
+It mounts a host directory or file inside the container.
+Note, this does not follow our best practices.
+Host paths differ from environments and may not be available on every system, e.g. CI.

 ## Examples

 An NGINX container that binds the HTTP port to a random host port and hosts static content.
 The example connects to the web server and checks the HTTP status code.